 In the original investigations and the first reviews, the Commission found that there was a relatively high degree of substitution between subject imports from China and Germany and the domestic like product of the same grade or form.
-Purchasers reported quality and price as the most important factors in their purchasing decisions and also reported that they often purchased the lowest-priced product.98 In the first reviews, there was no new information on the record to suggest that these conditions had changed since the original investigations.99 Likewise, in the current reviews, there is no new information in the record to suggest that these conditions had changed since the original investigations.99 and the domestic like product of the same grade or form are generally substitutable and that price is an important factor in purchasing decisions.
+Purchasers reported quality and price as the most important factors in their purchasing decisions and also reported that they often purchased the lowest-priced product.
+98 In the first reviews, there was no new information on the record to suggest that these conditions had changed since the original investigations.
+99 Likewise, in the current reviews, there is no new information in the record to suggest that these conditions have changed.
+100 Therefore, we find that sodium nitrite from China and Germany and the domestic like product of the same grade or form are generally substitutable and that price is an important factor in purchasing decisions.